 - Parent training

 Interns will complete training rotations, both major and minor, focusing on assessment and intervention.
 Interns can customize their training year by selecting minor rotations that align with their clinical interests.
-The major rotation will be a full year from September through August; minor rotations will be for 6 months and will rotate in March.
 The rotations are as follows:

 - Trauma Assessment: completing comprehensive psychological evaluations of at-risk children across the age span who are involved in the child welfare system and have differing levels of dysfunction, impact, and clinical needs.
 The rotation involves clinical supervision and training in issues related to: trauma, attachment, interacting and coordinating care with community partners and agencies, ethical and legal issues specific to the child welfare system, as well as more general training in the psychological assessment of infants, children and youth.

-Minor rotation options (half year; 8-10 hours per week):
+Minor rotation options (full year; 5-8 hours per week):

 - Diagnostic assessment rotation: completing comprehensive psychological, diagnostic, and psychoeducational evaluations for children with neurodevelopmental delays, ADHD, LDs, etc.